 Lakshmi Rocks Me (Jim Hurley.
-2:52).
+2:52). iTunes.
 Energetic tribute to South Indian violinist L. Shankar featuring Zakir Hussain and Jim Hurley.
 From World Without Walls (Sona Gaia/MCA 163) CD- $24.98 (out of print: collectable signed reconditioned copy): Add 1 to Cart.
 Buy 1 Now.

 With Ancient Future: